The Electronic Logging Device (ELD) Mandate

 Our Customers realize the benefits.
 Having an ELD solution in place can help improve overall compliance and administration.
 Drivers are able to know their time which prevents them from hitting a violation and solution administrators know which driver is able to take a load, as well as, when a violation happens.
 On top of that, an ELD solution provides opportunity to help reduce paperwork and increase productivity.
 That means no more file cabinets filled with countless sheets of paper!

 We take it mobile.
 Our approach to electronic logs is delivered to drivers via mobile device, which is a big advantage for drivers.
 Our mobile app approach makes it easy to stay current with changing regulations, like ELD, on a platform your drivers already understand.

-Feel free to visit the official FMCSA resources on ELDs and the ELD Rule by clicking here.
+Feel free to visit the official FMCSA resources on ELDs and the ELD Rule.

 1. Select a GPS vehicle tracking provider whose product supports full Federal Motor Carrier Safety Administration (FMCSA) compliance.
 Choosing the right provider can make or break proper ELD compliance.
 Make sure that the provider is knowledgeable about how to support ELD regulations with an easy-to-use solution, and flexible, with tools that are easy to integrate/transition into your current operations (a learning curve is normal, but you shouldn’t need a Ph.D. to use something).